Zak-Kent/sportsball/README.md

 Once the config is loaded it's passed to [Integrant](https://github.com/weavejester/integrant) a lifecycle management library which then initializes the various app components described in the config taking the order of dependencies into account.

+### Slack Configuration

+This app uses a Slack workspace to handle all user interaction.
+As a result it expects various elements to be enabled in the Slack workspace in order to function properly.
+Below is a list of Slack settings that the app expects and a list of interactive commands offered in the chosen Slack channel.

+#### Required Slack Settings
+* A `sportsball-bot` app must be created and then installed in a Slack workspace.
+  A Slack app can be generated for a workspace [here](https://api.slack.com/apps).

+* A channel URL must be provided to the `sportsball` app via the `:slack/conn-info {:URL ...}` section of the config.
+This URL can be created in the `incoming webhook` section of the Slack workspace.
+This URL controls where `register-game-alert` messages will be sent.

+* A request URL must be registered with Slack.
+This URL will be sent a request any time a user interacts with a button in Slack.
+This URL can be set in the Slack `Interactivity & shortcuts` section.
+For now the URL should use the `slack-alert-sub` endpoint.

+* An `oauth` token with the following scopes for the workspace needs to be created.
+This token is the value for the `:slack/conn-info {:bot-token ...}` config setting described above.
+Required scopes: `channels:read`, `chat:write`, `commands`, `files:write`, `incoming-webhook`.

+* Each slash command below needs to be registered in the Slack workspace and given the URL where the `sportsball` app is listening.
+This can be done in the `Slash Commands` tab of your Slack workspace.
+See below for which `sportsball` routes map to which slash commands.

+#### Slack Slash Commands
+* `/export-csv <optional <start-date> <end-date> >` - This command will send a dump of the contents of the odds table for the specified date range.
+If no date range is provided the app will attempt to send the entire contents of the odds table.
+Slack has a `1MB` limit on file links so specifing a date range is recommended.
+This slash command hits the `sportsball` `export-csv` endpoint, this command must be created in Slack pointing at this endpoint.

+* `/register-game-alert` - This command will send an alert form via a Slack message.
+This form allows a user to pick two teams playing each other on a given day and set a threshold value in american odds when they would like an alert to be sent to the channel.
+During scraping if the threshold value for either team is crossed, i.e. the odds are less expensive than the threshold, a message will be sent to the Slack channel alerting the user.
+Currently all alert registrations assume that the game is on the same day that the alert is registered.
+This slash command hits the `sportsball` `slack-alert-sub` endpoint, this command must be created in Slack pointing at this endpoint.

 ...